compi-migui/tfg-doc/src/md/110_appendices.md

 ## Documentation

 ### README.md
 The project is briefly introduced and documented by a _README.md_, in markdown format.
-It states its purpose and gives instructions to install and execute it.
+It states its purpose and provides instructions to install and execute it.

-\small
 ``````markdown {.numberLines}
 # shmowt
 Structural Health Monitoring for Jacket-Type Offshore Wind Turbines.